 Legal Reporting Requirements for Novel or Unsubtypable Influenza

-- Laboratories: immediately notifiable to local health jurisdiction; specimen submission required – isolate or clinical specimen
+- Laboratories: immediately notifiable to local health jurisdiction; specimen submission required – isolate or if not available clinical specimen associated with positive result (2 business days)

 - Veterinarians: suspected human cases immediately notifiable to local health jurisdiction; animal cases notifiable to Washington State Department of Agriculture (see: https://app.leg.wa.gov/WAC/default.aspx?cite=16-70)